-The following table provides examples of the most common correspondence issues along with guidance on the most efficient ways to resolve them.
+The following table provides examples the most common correspondence issues along with guidance on the most efficient ways to resolve them.

 Type of Issue What Do I Need to Do?
-EDI Rejected Claim(s) Contact Availity Please contact Availity Client Services with any questions at 1-800-Availity (282-4548) EOP Requests for Supporting Documentation (Itemized bills and invoices) Submit a Claim Correspondence Form , a copy of your EOP and the supporting documentation to: Claims Correspondence Empire P.O.
-Box 1407 Church Street Station New York, NY 10008-1407 EOP Requests for Medical Records Submit a Claim Correspondence Form , a copy of your EOP and the medical records to: Claims Correspondence Empire P.O.
-Box 1407 Church Street Station New York, NY 10008-1407 Need to submit a Corrected Claim due to errors or changes on original submission Submit a Claim Correspondence Form and your corrected claim to: Submission Claims Correspondence Empire P.O.
-Box 1407 Church Street Station New York, NY 10008-1407 Clearly identify the claim as corrected.
+Rejected Claim(s) Use the EDI Hotline at 1-800-590-5745 when your claim was submitted electronically but was never paid or was rejected.
+We're available to assist you with setup questions and help resolve submission issues or electronic claims rejections.
+EOP Requests for Supporting Submit a Claim Correspondence Form, a copy of your EOP and Documentation (Sterilization/ the supporting documentation to: Hysterectomy/Abortion Consent Forms, itemized bills and invoices) Claims Correspondence Empire P.O.
+Box 1407 Church Street Station New York, NY 10008-1407 EOP Requests for Medical Records Submit a Claim Correspondence Form, a copy of your EOP and the medical records to: Claims Correspondence Empire

+P.O.
+Box 1407 Church Street Station New York, NY 10008-1407 Need to submit a Corrected Claim due to errors or changes on original submission Submit a Claim Correspondence Form and your corrected claim to: succinition of Claims Correspondence Empire P.O.
+Box 1407 Church Street Station New York, NY 10008-1407 Submission of coordination of Clearly identify the claim as corrected.
 We cannot accept claims with handwritten alterations to billing information.
 We will return claims that have been altered with an explanation of the reason for the return.
 Provided the claim was originally received timely, a corrected claim must be received within 365 days of the date of service.
 In cases where there was an adjustment to a primary insurance payment and it is necessary to submit a corrected claim to Empire to adjust the other health insurance (OHI) payment information, the timely filing period starts with the date of the most recent OHI EOB .
-Submission of coordination of Submit a Claim Correspondence Form , a copy of your EOP and benefits (COB) the COB/TPL information to: Claims Correspondence Empire P.O.
-Box 1407 Church Street Station New York, NY 10008-1407 Emergency Room Payment Review Submit a Claim Correspondence form, a copy of your EOP and the medical records to:

-Claims Correspondence Empire P.O.
+Submit a Claim Correspondence Form , a copy of your EOP and benefits (COB)/third-party liability (TPL) information the COB/TPL information to: (TL) information Claims Correspondence Empire P.O.
+Box 1407 Church Street Station New York, NY 10008-1407 Emergency Room Payment Review Submit a Claim Correspondence form, a copy of your EOP and the medical records to: Claims Correspondence Empire P.O.
 Box 1407 Church Street Station New York, NY 10008-1407